 The request must be made in writing and they must provide evidence of their authority to act on the person’s behalf.

 How much will it cost?

-A fee is charged for this service in accordance with the Health Records Regulations 2002.
+A fee is charged for the service of providing A4 black and white medical record photocopies in accordance with the Health Records Regulations 2002.

 - 20 cents per page;